ElisaLegnani/PhotorealisticRendering/docs/index.md

-[brief description]

 It is developed for the course [*Numerical techniques for photorealistic image generation*](https://www.unimi.it/en/education/degree-programme-courses/2021/numerical-tecniques-photorealistic-image-generation) held by professor [Maurizio Tomasi](https://github.com/ziotom78) (University of Milan, AY2020-2021).

 The main contributors to this repository are [Elisa Legnani](https://github.com/ElisaLegnani) and [Adele Zaini](https://github.com/adelezaini).

-Here you can find a detailed explanation of the program usage for better understanding how to generate photorealistic images and to convert images from HDR to LDR format, and the parameters you can set.
-Have fun!

 # Table of Contents